neherlab/ffpopsim/doc/docker.md

 ./docker-dev python my_script.py
 ```

-or start a bash shell into the container:
+or start a long-running bash shell into the container:

 ```bash
 ./docker-dev
 ```

-For more commands, see the original dev documentation in the `INSTALL` file and in the docs website.
+For more available commands, see the original dev documentation in the `INSTALL` file and in the docs website.

-Note: the first build might take some time
+Note: the first run might take some time, because that's when the docker image is built.
+Same as if you modify the `Dockerfile` - the image is then rebuilt.

-Note: these containers are throwaway and nothing persists inside them across runs.
+Note: these containers are throw-away and nothing persists inside them across runs.
 But you can persist files
 to `/workdir` and they will appear in the project directory.

 Note: docker access to the host filesystem is limited to the project directory, so you cannot go anywhere above it